animal-tree/Writing-stuff-2/Theories/Quantum-sampling.md

        - Ripple destructive dimension somewhat ambiguous.
 How are phases modulated in electrodynamics/transmitters/antennas?
 Can this be achieved entirely constructively, without loss of generality (such that emitted photon positive quantities can suffice to represent the ripples entirely)?
        - I don't think this is how it works.
        - Maybe there are no waves and the ripples themselves carry this "inner velocity"/momentum/frequency.
 But then there's no explanation for Doppler effect again.
+       - All I can speculate is potentially some relativistic adaptation responsible for both Doppler effect and SR.
     - So in this model, charges literally have to emit photons upon acceleration, or move and respond in their presence.
 Materialized photons have ripples, inner velocity/momentum/frequency, and color on impact of multi-head but based on impact frequency/quantity-rate.
 Unmaterialized are distributed in multi-heads with memory traces.
 Heads materialize by sampling based on oscillating logits/probabilities.

 But this still poses a difficulty for unification with SR/GR, since, although unifying the multi-heads is easy and they can be treated essentially like one would larger masses, the EM wave is still mystified by the specifications of SR/GR perhaps, unless its lack of quantum units can be thought of as a resolution to the conflict/contradiction between quantum and relativity in itself.